lagonzalez1/st_tracker/README.md

 #### Additional information
+[!NOTE]
-* If endpoint starts as /create_program
+If endpoint starts as /create_program
  - {Id} parameter is not required in the body.
-* It's update endpoint is /update_program
+It's update endpoint is /update_program
  - {Id} parameter is required.
-* It's delete endpoint is /delete_program
+It's delete endpoint is /delete_program
  - {Id} parameter is required.